-- 1. Consult the Head Teacher of the course within five days of receiving the determination of an Illness/Misadventure application, task result or report.
-You will receive a response within 2 school days. - 2.
-If you believe that your grounds for appeal were not appropriately addressed by the Head Teacher, you may take the matter to the Assessment Appeals Committee and provide a copy of the assessment task, your attempt at the task and any other relevant information and lodging it with the Deputy Principal, Chairperson of the Appeals Committee, within five days of receiving the outcome of your appeal with the Head Teacher.
-The Committee will consider all the information provided to make a determination.
+- 1. Consult the head teacher of the course within 5 days of receiving the determination of an Illness/Misadventure application, task result or report.
+The student will receive a response within 2 school days. - 2.
+If a student believes that the grounds for appeal were not appropriately addressed by the head teacher, they may take the matter to the Assessment Appeals Committee and provide a copy of the assessment task, the attempt at the task and any other relevant information and lodging it with the deputy principal, Chairperson of the Appeals Committee, within five days of receiving the outcome of the appeal with the head teacher.
+The committee will consider all the information provided to make a determination.
 The decision regarding the appeal will be communicated as soon as possible.

-The Assessment Appeals Committee normally consists of the Deputy Principal supervising assessment and reporting as chairperson, a Head Teacher and the relevant Year Adviser.
+The Assessment Appeals Committee normally consists of the deputy principal supervising assessment and reporting as chairperson, a head teacher and the relevant year adviser.